novuhq/novu/.github/CONTRIBUTING.md

 # Contributing to Novu

-Your interest in contributing is much appreciated.
 Thank you for showing an interest in contributing to Novu!
-Novu is an open source project, .
+All kinds of contribution is valuable to us.

 - [I have a question](#questions-and-suggestions)
 - [Ways to contribute](#ways-to-contribute)